DynamicsShop/SD-Case-Manager/SD-Case-Manager-Release-Notes.md

 #### Enhancements

-- AppSource App - New functionality was added to allow users to log a Case from an Email.
+- AppSource App - New functionality was added to allow users to log a Case from an email.
 A mail box can be monitored at Queue level.
-When creating a Case, the Contact on the Case is determined by looking at the Email.
+When creating a Case, the Contact on the Case is determined by looking at the email.
 A new Contact can easily be created when logging the new Case.

 - AppSource App - New functionality was added to read a mail box to update Cases.
 Emails related to existing cases are matched and automatically moved to the Email Archive table.
 The search phrase in the subject line parsing used to find cases in the monitored Email Inboxes is a case sensitive search phrase.
 Punctuation characters such as commas and full stops are ignored in the Subject Line Parsing phrase.